hawkfish/textform/docs/layouts/csv.rst

 Comma Separated Values
 ======================

+.. py:module:: txf.layouts.csv

 :py:mod:`txf` is designed to imitate the builtin :py:mod:`csv` module as closely as possible.
-The readers for csv are therefore almost identical to those of the builtin module.
+The layout objects for ``csv`` are therefore almost identical to those of the builtin module.

 .. py:class:: LineReader()